Every Company Has Implicit or Explicit Strategy Execution Steps

 You will know you have strong strategic alignment when every senior leader and function act in harmony with each other to achieve a common set of objectives with an agreed upon process to resolve the inevitable conflicts and tensions.

-Once a leadership team has attained strategic alignment in terms of clarity, believability and implementability, its next challenge is to cascade the strategy deeper into the organization and translate it into measurable results at each and every level.
-This is where leaders must foster strategic change and ensure that everyone knows where they are going, why it is imperative to get there and the part they are (and others) are expected to play in making it happen.
+This is where leaders must foster strategic change and ensure that everyone knows where they are going, why it is imperative to get there, and the part they (and others) are expected to play in making it happen.

 Get key strategy, culture, and talent tools from industry experts that work